LDariaL/CarShop-1/README.md

 > open http://localhost:3000/

-If you want to see it "in action", you also need PostgeSQL in your machine, and add your own credentials (user&pass) in the database.yml or edit rails credentials.
+If you want to see it "in action", you also need PostgreSQL in your machine, and add your own credentials (user&pass) in the database.yml or edit rails credentials.